rdmtc/node-red-contrib-sun-position/README.md

 <!-- [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) -->

-This node are for getting sun and moon position.
+This node are for getting sun and moon position or to control a flow by sun or moon position.
 This can be used for smart home.

 ![nodes](images/appearance1.png?raw=true)

 > This is still in development!
+> This is not fully tested and documentation are missing!

 ## Installation